School sport: Olympic legacy cannot be taken for granted

 "After seven years of SSPs at a cost of £2.4bn, only around two in five pupils played competitive sport regularly at school."

-In March, after months of talks in Whitehall, the government announced £150m of ring-fenced annual funding to go directly to head teachers, and a new national strategy aimed at improving the quality of sport and PE, especially in primary schools.
+In March, after months of talks in Whitehall, the government and a new national strategy aimed at improving the quality of sport and PE, especially in primary schools.

 Under what some have called the "privatisation of PE", schools will hire coaches from specialist providers, governing bodies, or even professional football clubs.